sap-tutorials/Tutorials/tutorials/spa-create-automation/spa-create-automation.md

     > The Excel file is mapped automatically.

-6. In the Workbook Path field enter the Environment Variable as `OrderFilePath` which was created above as the parameter value for **Workbook path**.
+6. In the Workbook Path field enter the Environment Variable as `OrderFilePath`, which was created above as the parameter value for **Workbook path**.

     ![001](014.png)